dibayimahdi/-Variable-Ordering-Approach-for-Fault-Tree-Conversion-to-Binary-Decision-Diagram/README.md

 This repository contains Python scripts and datasets used in our paper:

-> **"Improving the Efficiency of Fault Tree Analysis through BDD Variable Reordering"**
+> **"A Heuristic Variable Ordering Approach for Fault Tree Conversion to Binary Decision Diagram"**
-> *Sima Noori and Babak Hosseini, 2024 IEEE 20th International Conference on Software Architecture (ICSA)*
+> Mahdi Dibaei, Kai-Steffen Hielscher, Reinhard German, 2024 6th International Conference on System Reliability and Safety Engineering (SRSE)*
 > [DOI: 10.1109/ICSA57991.2024.10772497](https://ieeexplore.ieee.org/abstract/document/10772497)

 ---